reharish/Battery-guard/README.md

  bash install.sh
 This command copy the script to PATH variable of linux
 # Working
-After that,type 'battery' anywhere in terminal click yes and minimize the terminal the script will run as long the terminal opens
+After that,type `battery` anywhere in terminal click yes and minimize the terminal the script will run as long the terminal opens
 # ADDITIONALS
 open cloned folder